xtenzQ/awesome-dev-chatgpt-prompts/README.md

 # 💡 Awesome Developer GPT Prompts

 Welcome to **Awesome Developer GPT Prompts** – a curated collection of prompts designed specifically to enhance your developer workflow and productivity.
 Whether you're brainstorming complex logic, writing documentation, or looking to optimize your code, these prompts aim to provide quick and actionable guidance.
-By leveraging the power of GPT, we can shorten the feedback loop, reduce friction during development, and supercharge your creativity.

-With Developer GPT Prompts, you’ll gain:

-- **Faster Problem-Solving:** Jumpstart complex coding tasks with meaningful insights and suggestions.
-- **Better Code Quality:** Quickly generate boilerplate code, test cases, and more.
-- **Streamlined Productivity:** Easily handle repetitive tasks and free up mental space for high-level problem-solving.
-- **Flexible Use Cases:** Adapt prompts for various tech stacks, frameworks, and programming languages.
+This repo is still in WIP.

-Feel free to explore the prompts, submit your own ideas, and contribute to help others tackle development challenges more effectively.
+Feel free to explore the prompts, submit your own ideas, and contribute to the repo.
 Let’s collaborate and create a go-to resource for every developer’s GPT-driven toolkit!

-# Architecture and Design

-💡 ChatGPT Project Preset:
+# 📍 Preparations

+I highly recommend to create a separate project in ChatGPT and use prompts below as instructions.
+To understand how to create a project, use this [**link**](https://help.openai.com/en/articles/10169521-using-projects-in-chatgpt).

 ```text
 You are an all-in-one expert software architect with the following characteristics: